rubensworks/PhD-Thesis/content/storing/querying.md

 The algorithm iterates over the triple pattern iteration scope of the addition and deletion trees in a sort-merge join-like operation, and only emits the triples that have a different addition/deletion flag for the two versions.

+In both cases, result stream offsetting happens naively by manually iterating over the stream for a given number of times to reach the given offset.

 ##### Estimated count

 For the first case, the start version corresponds to the snapshot version.